cs1302uga/cs1302-tutorials/unix/README.rst

-To make sure that readers all have roughly the same experience with the tutorial, we will instruct them to use a local terminal to launch a program that will connect their terminal emulator to a remote computer.
+To make sure that readers all have roughly the same experience with the tutorial, we will instruct them to use a local terminal to launch a program that will connect their terminal emulator to a remote computer (often referred to as a server).
 Once connected, that *remote terminal* provides a shell with a command-line interface to that remote computer.
 Consider the figure below.

 .. figure:: img/remote-terminals.png
    :alt: iTerm 2 on macOS Big Sur (left) and MobaXterm 21.2 on Windows 10 (right)